pmontrasio/decibel/README.md

 # TODO

-1) Implement channel hopping, to detect packets on all channels.
+1) Implement channel hopping, to detect packets on all channels (some Wi-Fi networks use more than one channel).

     sudo ifconfig wlan1 down
     sudo iwconfig wlan1 mode Monitor